Last Updated on June 22, 2023 by Maryam Siddiqui

 Not at all.

 In addition to being quite affordable, it’s reliable, efficient, and well-connected to many regions.
 So, rest assured; your trips can be planned out nicely, no matter where you’re headed.
-Let’s tell you all the different public transport options along with some tips we’ve gathered throughout the years.
+Let’s tell you all the different options, along with some tips we’ve gathered throughout the years.

 Is public transport in Portugal good?